ibm-cloud-docs/cis/managing-for-security.md

 IBM {{site.data.keyword.cis_short_notm}} functions as a reverse proxy and provides multiple options for encrypting your traffic.
 As a reverse proxy, we close TLS connections at our data centers and open a new TLS connection to your origin server.

-TLS offers six modes of operation listed in the order from the most secure to the least secure (Off):
+TLS offers six modes of operations that are listed in the order from the most secure to the least secure (Off):
 1. [Authenticated origin pull](/docs/cis?topic=cis-cis-tls-options#tls-encryption-modes-authenticated-origin): (Enterprise only)
 1. [HTTPS only origin pull](/docs/cis?topic=cis-cis-tls-options#tls-encryption-modes-origin-only-pull) (Enterprise only)
 1. [End-to-end CA signed](/docs/cis?topic=cis-cis-tls-options#tls-encryption-modes-end-to-end-ca-signed) (default and recommended)